Our migration nation

 Urbanites, farmers, ranchers, hunters, hikers – nature lovers from all walks of life – were clearly inspired by a time spent near or on a wetland that fueled their passion and support for wetland conservation.
 Many of these moments occurred during the fall migration season.

 “We love the fall, going out into large marshes and scouting all the different migrating birds,” said Matt Berg, from Brandon, Man.
-“It’s a treat to see their mature colors in full.”
+“It’s a treat to see their mature colours in full.”

 Jeff Grykuliak of Edmonton, Alta., told us “my favourite wetland moment is standing in a pond in my chest waders, watching the sunset as the ducks start swooping in for the night.
 I do it every Saturday in the fall.”